swati-1223/swati-1223/README.md

 - 👋 Hi, I’m Swati
 - 🌱 I've 3 years of experience as a Software Engineer and 3.5+ years as a Data Analytics Professional
 - 👀 I’m interested in Data Science Application projects and technologies
-- 🌱 I’m experienced in C#, .net, R, Python, MS Office suite, Google Suite and Tableau
+- 🌱 I’m experienced in C#, .net, R, Python, MS Office suite, MS Dynamics 365, Google Suite and Tableau
 - 🤔 I'm currently working on personal projects while learning Python and R
 - 💞️ I’m looking to collaborate and contribute to Machine Learning applications to solve business problems